Financial-Times/n-ui/README.md

 To work with n-ui when it's bower linked into an app you will need to `export NEXT_APP_SHELL=local" in your app and then proceed exactly as you would for any other component

+## A11y testing

+We hope to be able to a11y test all components before they are used in an app and cause lots of applications to fail builds.
+For now we are testing components in CI using pa11y and this requires some additional set up when creating a new component.
+Any directory in the root is considered to be a component and will require this additional set up.

+* Inside a component directory there must be a `pa11y-config.js` that must return JSON
+* The must have an `entry` property and and may contain a `data` property if required
+	* The `entry` value should point to the main template for the component without any file extension and relative to the component root.
+	* The `data` can be used if you need to pass any fixture data to the component for testing.

 ## Releasing n-ui
 When you release an n-ui tag 2 things happen